imsky/es57/README.md

 #### Getters and setters

-Getter and setter functions, used to modify traditional property access/modify behavior, can be set for object properties.
+Getter and setter functions, used to modify default property access/modify behavior, can be set for object properties.

 ```js
 var person = {